You have a great welder.

-The utility trailer tailgate plans detail a four foot long ramp to fit a five foot wide trailer.
+You’ve a utility trailer tailgate for a four foot long ramp.
+To fit a five foot wide trailer.

 Matt has those plans too.

-For arguments sake, let us say your sit on mower only has low ground clearance, you may need a much shallower ramp climb and so need a five foot ramp.
+Because let’s say your sit on mower only has low ground clearance.
+And you need a shallow climb to your ramp.
+Then you’ll need a five foot ramp.

 The advice and plans here are provided as is.
-You should tailor to your particular needs.
+And you should tailor to your own needs.

 And above all else please make your welds strong.
-So your ramp is as strong and sturdy as you can.
+So your ramp is as strong and sturdy as you can make it.

 Utility Trailer Ramp Gate Plans Materials List

-As you’re looking specifically at the trailer ramp gate here.
-You’ll find highlighted on the list below the materials you need for the utility trailer ramp gate itself.
+Below is your list of the materials you need for the utility trailer ramp gate itself.

 Step 1 – Trailer Ramp Front And Back

 2 of 58 inches lengths of 2 x 2 x 1/8th inch steel angle iron for the front and back of the trailer ramp frame.

-The front and the back are two inches short of five foot wide to allow the trailer gate ramp when it is complete and in the upright position to be latched on either side to your trailer.
+You’ll notice that front and the back are two inches short of five foot wide.
+This is so the trailer gate ramp when finished sits upright.
+And so you can latch it on either side to your trailer.